 It is considered that the following actions should be implemented in order to reduce fire risk to, or maintain it at, the following level:

 Trivial Tolerable

 † Prio rities:

-Br Ne each of legislation, having the potential for each of legislation, but not considered to co cessary for best practice, but existing situatevant persons. onstitute a serious th reat to relev ant persons.
+Br Ne each of legislation, having the potential for serious injury to rele each of legislation, but not considered to constitute a serious th cessary for best practice, but existing situation unlikely to cons evant persons. reat to relev ant persons.

-†† Su [†] Suggested Timescale:
+†† Su ggested Timescale:

-B. Sh sh C. Me A. Immediately or as soon as reasonably practicable.
+A. Immediately or as soon as reasonably practicable.
 In the case of items that require capital work, steps should be taken as soon as reasonably practicable to progress the work.
 B. Short term.
 In the case of items that require capital expenditure, steps should be taken in the short term to progress the work.
 (Suggested time-frame, within 3 months.)
 C. Medium term.
 (Suggested time-frame, within 6 months.)
 D. Long term (e.g. at time of upgrading or refurbishment).

-The fu The full titles of British Standards and other references are given on the last pages of this report.
+The full titles of British Standards and other references are given on the last pages of this report.

-Item Requirement † {Priority} †† {Timescale}
+Item Requirement †Priority †† {Timescale}

 There are no recommendations.